MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

   ```
 get-vm | where {$_.State –eq ‘Running’}
 ```
-3. Or to list all virtual machines in a powered off state:
+3. To list all virtual machines in a powered off state, run this command:
   ```
 get-vm | where {$_.State –eq ‘Off’}
 ```